cbarber/campfire/README.md

 # Campfire - PvP Protection

 ## About
-Campfire is a PvP protection plugin for Minecraft.
-It allows new players to get on their feet before being attacked by more established players.
-While a player is under Campfire's PvP protection, they are immune to all PvP related damage.
+Campfire is a PvP Protection plugin designed to give new players a chance to get their footing before being attacked
+by more well-equipped players.
+While under PvP Protection,players can't take or receive PvP damage.
+Players' PvP protection
+expires after a configurable amount of time, or players may opt to terminate their protection early.

-The PvP protection does not affect normal PvE damage such as fall damage, mobs, drowning, etc.
+Campfire does protect against any kind of environmental damage such as mobs, fall damage, and drowning.

 ## Options
 The following options are available in the config.yml file: